RobertTalbert/discretecs/MTH225-Winter2024/assignments/MTH 225 Winter 2024 Challenge Problems.md

 You will need to play with this function first to get a sense of what it does and what its outputs are. **You do not need to include the experimentations in your writeup** -- this will consist only of your conjecture, and the proof of your conjecture.

+**UPDATE 2024-03-11**: To clarify -- there is a distinct pattern in the outputs of this function that your conjecture needs to capture and make precise.
+Your conjecture needs to be true, of course, but it cannot be just any true statement, like "$f(n)$ is a number for all $n$".
+To discover this pattern, again, requires experimentation.
+For example make a table of outputs for $n = 0$ to $n=10$.

 ### Problem 10